Feel Like Makin' Love (Bad Company song): Critical reception

-Larry Flick from Billboard wrote, "On this smashing solo debut, she wraps her well-honed chords around a shiny Bad Company classic rock gem.
+Larry Flick from Billboard magazine wrote, "On this smashing solo debut, she wraps her well-honed chords around a shiny Bad Company classic rock gem.
 The result is a guitar-driven pop/hip hop shuffler drenched in the kind of sweet diva drama that top 40 and R&B radio love to actively pump."
 Caroline Sullivan from The Guardian named it a "guitar-blasting" hit.
 In his weekly UK chart commentary, James Masterton said, "A much better showing from the former Chimes vocalist after her debut single 'Too Many People' disappointed many by only peaking at No.38."
 Music & Media wrote, "Attention to all retro maniacs out there.
 On the borders between rock and dance Henry covers this '70s rocker by Bad Company."
 The magazine added, "She has the voice, and the material; if she has got "hot legs" too, she could be the next Tina Turner."

-Alan Jones from Music Week gave the song four out of five, calling it "a surprisingly faithful rock arrangement on the regular mix, [with] Ms Henry's tones making an ideal substitute for those of the equally soulful Paul Rodgers.
+Alan Jones from Music Week gave the song a score of four out of five, calling it "a surprisingly faithful rock arrangement on the regular mix, [with] Ms Henry's tones making an ideal substitute for those of the equally soulful Paul Rodgers.
 A plethora of additional mixes take the track to the dancefloor, guaranteeing a hit."
 Wendi Cermak from The Network Forty described it as a "soulful rendition", noting that "just as crunchy as the original, this funky diva adds a '90s attitudinal delivery."
 Adam Higginbotham from Select felt the singer "do[es] some Jennifer Rush-style rockin'" on the song.
 Mark Sutherland from Smash Hits complimented it as "quite good".
 David Toop from The Times felt there is "a strong 1970s feel with a contemporary edge" on "Feel Like Making Love".